fahmialfareza/ids/README.md

-# ids_python
+# IDS with Python

-Tugas Akhir Sistem Forensik Digital menggunakan IDS
+Final Project of Digital Forensics System Course with IDS in my campus

-Alat yang harus digunakan.
+Tools that used:

 > Mininet
 > Ryu Controller
 > VSCode

-Cara penggunaan
+How to use this code:

-- Bentuk topologi SDN pada mininet
+- The shape of the SDN topology on the mininet
-- Sambungkan topologi pada mininet dengan controller
+- Connect the topology to the mininet with the controller
-- Jalankan controller ryu dengan kode dari file server.py ryu-manager server.py
+- Run the ryu controller with the code from the server.py file ryu-manager server.py
-- Jalankan topologi mininet
+- Run mininet topology
-- ping host1 ke host2
+- ping host1 to host2
   h1 ping h2
-- pada host 2 jalankan kode client.py
+- on host 2 run client.py code
   h2 python client.py
-- ambil satu hash yang keluar dari program client.py
+- get a hash that comes out of the client.py program
-- Jalankan kode client-dummy.py pada komputer asli diluar host mininet, dengan parameter salah satu hash python client-dummy.py 39kj2nh4j3nj2nk432n4jk232
+- Run client-dummy.py code on a real machine outside the mininet host, with a parameter of one of the hashes python client-dummy.py 39kj2nh4j3nj2nk432n4jk232
-- Jika hash ada maka akan mengembalikan result True, jika hash tidak ada maka akan mengembalikan result False
+- If the hash exists it will return the result True, if the hash does not exist it will return the result False